-As I have been scouring the internet, listening to radio and watching TV and searching for information on where the AU countries stand on the matter, I have found very little.
+As I have been scouring the internet, listening to the radio and watching TV, and searching for information on where the AU countries stand on the matter, I have found very little.

 Even while the Pan-African parliament, the legislative arm of the AU, is said to be in support of the Russian annexation, according to information from the ITA-TASS News Agency, the member nations of the AU voted not in unison, but rather differently on the matter.

 A U.N. resolution proposed by Ukraine and backed by the U.S. and the European Union (EU) ‘garnered 100 votes in favor, 11 votes against, with 58 abstentions,’ according to The New York Times.